yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 layout: "content"
 image: "Events"
 title: "Events"
-text: "Event handling in unity3d-store follows the publish-subscribe pattern."
+text: "Learn how to observe and handle economy events triggered by unity3d-store to customize your game-specific behavior."
 position: 4
 theme: 'platforms'
 collection: 'unity_store'